GolfRider/100millionbooksQuotes/README.md

 # 100millionbooksQuotes

+Credit : From this chrome browser plugin : 100millionbooks.org

-[Self-Reliance] - Ralph Waldo Emerson, 1841
+### [Self-Reliance] - Ralph Waldo Emerson, 1841

 To believe your own thought, to believe that what is true for you in your private heart is true for all men, — that is genius.
 Speak your latent conviction, and it shall be the universal sense;